Oceans of emails are sent every day, and if you are not cleaning yours out on a daily basis, it’s pretty easy to become overwhelmed.

 3. The Subject Line – Stress the Topic and Importance

-People decide to open emails based upon the sender and the subject line.
+People decide to open emails based on the sender and the subject line.
 Your subject line should tell your team members what the email is about.
 Stick to the topic of the message.
-They will understand what the email is about and the subject line will be the way in which messages back and forth can be found at a later date.
+They will understand what the email is about, and the subject line will be the way in which messages back and forth can be found at a later date.

 4. Every Word Counts

 There is no need to waste words or a reader’s time with pleasantries.
 Instead, open the email body with a type of thesis statement – maybe 20 words or so, stating exactly what the message is about.

 Then get right to the point with instructions and then a call to action.

 Your recipients are in a hurry and, as a result of our digital world, quite impatient.

 They prefer to skim materials rather than read paragraphs of content.
 Use visuals, bullet points, and, as mentioned earlier, links or attachments for further details.

 You are not writing an academic paper or preparing a report for shareholders.
 You are writing to your team and should have a personal relationship with them.